The Sunni Articles

 Ibn Taymiyyah confirmed attributing the hadd to Allah in his book “al-Muwafaqah”, Volume 2, page 33.
 He said: The Muslims and non-Muslims agreed that Allah is in the sky and they limited Him to this.
 On page 29, he said: He (Allah) does not have a hadd we know, but He has a hadd that He knows.
 What he claimed that both Muslims and non-Muslims agreed and had consensus that Allah has a hadd is strange.

-The negation of the hadd about Allah have been confirmed in reports by Abu Hanifah, others, and even those before him, namely Imam Zayn-ul-’Abidin ‘Ali Ibn al-Husayn, radiyallahu ‘anhuma [Radiyallahu ‘anhuma means: May Allah be pleased with both of them (here, Zayn-ul-’Abidin ‘Ali and his father al-Husayn).] in his treatise famously known as “As-Sahifat-us-Sajjadiyyah”.
+The negation of the hadd about Allah have been confirmed in reports by Abu Hanifah, others, and even those before him, namely Imam Zayn-ul-’Abidin ‘Ali Ibn al-Husayn, radiyallahu ‘anhuma [Radiyallahu ‘anhuma means: May Allah accept their deeds both (here, Zayn-ul-’Abidin ‘Ali and his father al-Husayn).] in his treatise famously known as “As-Sahifat-us-Sajjadiyyah”.
 In “Sharh Ihya’i ‘Ulum-id-Din”, Muhaddith, Hafiz Muhammad Murtada az-Zabidi, the explainer of “al-Qamus”, mentioned with a muttasil isnad (continuous chain of qualified relators) [A muttasil Hadith is the Hadith heard by the relator from his shaykh and so on back to the Prophet or a Companion without any interruption in the chain of relators.] from him back to Zayn-ul-’Abidin the saying of Zayn-ul-’Abidin in his treatise: He (Allah) is not limited to have a hadd (limit).
 He also mentioned his saying: No place surrounds Him.
 The saying of ‘Ali, radiyallahu ‘anh: “not limited” is explicit that it is not consonent with Allah to be limited; He does not have a hadd, neither according to His knowledge nor to the knowledge of the creation.

 Where is what Ibn Taymiyyah claimed of the agreement of the Muslims upon attributing the hadd to Allah?
 The rest of the Salaf were negating the hadd about Allah, evidenced by the aforementioned saying of at-Tahawi.
 He mentioned this as the madhhab of the Salaf; those four [The four great Salaf scholars mentioned above are: Abu Hanifah an-Nu’man Ibn Thabit al-Kufi, Abu Yusuf Ya’qub Ibn Ibrahim al-‘Ansari, Abu ‘Abdillah Muhammad Ibn al-Hasan ash-Shaybani, Zayn-ul-’Abidin ‘Ali Ibn al-Husayn.] are among the famous scholars of the Salaf.
 This is the madhhab of all the Salaf as indicated by his sayings: “Mentioning the belief of Ahl-us-Sunnah wal-Jama’ah”.